xueshanf/swaks/README.md

 Docker swaks
 ============

-Docker Swaks to run loadtest against SMTP server.
+Use docker swaks to run loadtest against SMTP server.

-This docker image uses parallel and swaks commands to launch smtp test against an smtp server.
+This docker image uses parallel and swaks commands to launch smtp test against a smtp server.

 Usage: